MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-disconnected-deployment.md

 ---
 # Azure disconnected deployment planning decisions for Azure Stack integrated systems
-After you've decided [how you'll integrate Azure Stack into your hybrid cloud environment](azure-stack-connection-models.md), you can finalize your Azure Stack deployment decisions.
+After you've decided [how you'll integrate Azure Stack into your hybrid cloud environment](azure-stack-connection-models.md), you can finish your Azure Stack deployment decisions.

 You can deploy and use Azure Stack without a connection to the internet.
 However, with a disconnected deployment, you're limited to an Active Directory Federation Services (AD FS) identity store and the capacity-based billing model.
 Because multitenancy requires the use of Azure Active Directory (Azure AD), multitenancy isn't supported for disconnected deployments.